We Asked 10 Actors, Artists and Musicians How They Actually Pay the Bills

 “I consider myself more child care than doggy care,” he explains.

 After all, “kids are an endless source of material,” he points out.
 “This way I could get the jokes without the responsibilities of being a parent.”

 3. This artist doubled his income driving with Uber.

 By the spring of 2014, Stefan Davis had been working full time as a comedian for more than three years, but the money wasn’t cutting it.

-“I pretty much had Monday through Wednesday absolutely free every week,” Davis told TPH. “and I didn’t spend that time wisely.
+“I pretty much had Monday through Wednesday absolutely free every week,” Davis told The Penny Hoarder. “and I didn’t spend that time wisely.
 Mostly watching Netflix and [surfing] the internet.”

 He had plenty of time off during the week, but never a steady schedule.
 He traveled often to perform, and needed a side gig that would support that.